-I am a proud Okie and graduated from Oklahoma State University with two degrees: BA in Psychology, and an MBA.
-(Changing career paths when I realized that Psychologists do not actually always see quirky, funny clients like Bob Newhart did on his TV sitcom of the 1970’s!)
-My first job out of graduate school was with Arthur Andersen in their Consulting division, where I was introduced to programming and the world of I.T…. and where I was able to work with quirky, funny professionals instead!
+I am a proud Okie and graduated from Oklahoma State University with a BA in Psychology and an MBA.
+(Changing career paths when I realized that Psychologists do not actually always see quirky, funny clients like Bob Newhart did on his TV sitcom!)
+My first job out of graduate school was with Arthur Andersen in their Consulting division, where I was introduced to programming and the world of IT…. and where I was able to work with quirky, funny techno-nerds instead!

 Top of my Bucket List:

 I was born in Bartlesville, OK, but my “formative years” from age 4 to 11 were spent in Antwerp, Belgium where I became fluent in French, Belgian chocolate, and cheese fondue… in that order.
-Most of the rest of my years were spent in Oklahoma, although my work has always taken me around the country and the world.
-Top of my bucket list is to take my husband and children to Belgium and around Europe to see and experience the culture and people that I feel like I grew up with.
-There are so many unique American experiences that I didn’t have as a young child – things like Halloween, Thanksgiving, Fourth of July, TV shows of the 60’s, and Hershey candy bars - but I will always have an affinity for Europeans…even in Oklahoma!
+Most of the rest of my years were spent in Oklahoma, although my work has often taken me around the country and the world.
+Top of my bucket list is to take my husband and children back to Belgium and around Europe to see and experience the culture and people with whom I feel a particular connection.
+There are so many unique American experiences that I didn’t have as a young child – things like baseball, American football, Halloween, Thanksgiving, Fourth of July, American TV, and Hershey candy bars - but I love to find and share a little bit of Europe right here in Oklahoma!

 What is your greatest addiction?